Unbabel/COMET/MODELS.md

 ## UniTE Models:

 [UniTE Metric](https://aclanthology.org/2022.acl-long.558/) was developed by the NLP2CT Lab at the University of Macau and Alibaba Group, and all credits should be attributed to these groups.
-COMET framework fully supports running UniTE checkpoints and thus we made them available in our Hugging Face Hub.
-We have two checkpoints available, one is the original UniTE-MUP and the other was trained by Unbabel using the same data as our default model.
+COMET framework fully supports running UniTE and thus we made the original UniTE-MUP checkpoint available in Hugging Face Hub.
+Additionally, we also trained our own UniTE model using the same data as `wmt22-comet-da`.
+You can access both models here:

 - [`Unbabel/unite-mup`](https://huggingface.co/Unbabel/unite-mup) - This is the original UniTE Metric proposed in the [UniTE: Unified Translation Evaluation](https://aclanthology.org/2022.acl-long.558/) paper.
-- [`Unbabel/wmt22-cometkiwi-da`](https://huggingface.co/Unbabel/wmt22-unite-da) - This model was trained for our paper [The Inside Story](https://aclanthology.org/2023.acl-short.94/) and it uses the same data as [`Unbabel/wmt22-comet-da`](https://huggingface.co/Unbabel/wmt22-comet-da) thus, the outputed scores are between 0 and 1.
+- [`Unbabel/wmt22-cometkiwi-da`](https://huggingface.co/Unbabel/wmt22-unite-da) - This model was trained for our paper [(Rei et al., ACL 2023)](https://aclanthology.org/2023.acl-short.94/) and it uses the same data as [`Unbabel/wmt22-comet-da`](https://huggingface.co/Unbabel/wmt22-comet-da) thus, the outputed scores are between 0 and 1.

 ## Older Models: